aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 - To embed full fonts into the output PDF document, set **EmbedFullFonts** to true
 - To subset fonts when saving to PDF, set **EmbedFullFonts** to false

-The following example shows how to embed full fonts in the output PDF document:
+The following example demonstrates how to embed full fonts in the output PDF document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-EmbeddedFontsInPDF-EmbeddAllFonts.cpp" >}}